jforget/perl-Open-Food-Facts-utils/schema-check/doc/Documentation.fr.md

 type: object
 description: The title of a panel.
 properties:
+  name:
+    type: string
+    description: A short name of this panel, not including any actual values
   title:
     type: string
-  grade:
+  <strong>type:</strong>
     type: string
-    description: Indicates that the panel corresponds to a A to E grade such as the Nutri-Score of the Eco-Score.
     enum:
-      - a
-      - b
-      - c
-      - d
-      - e
+      - grade
-      - unknown
+      - percentage
-  icon_url:
+    description: 'Used to indicate how the value of this item is measured, such as "grade" for Nutri-Score and Eco-Score or "percentage" for Salt'
+  grade:
     type: string
-  icon_color_from_evaluation:
-    type: string
-  icon_size:
-    type: string
-    description: |
-      If set to "small", the icon should be displayed at a small size.
-  <strong>type:</strong>
-    type: string
-    example: grade
-    description: 'Used to indicate a special type for the title, such as "grade" for Nutri-Score and Eco-Score.'
 </pre>